khmarbaise/octopress/source/_posts/2021/04/2021-04-05-maven-plugin-configuration.md

 taken into account.

-So based on those insights can we somehow create a configuration which is taken into account while calling a goal `enforcer:enforcer` ?
+So based on those insights can we somehow create a configuration which is taken into account while calling a goal `enforcer:enforce` ?
 Yes there is a way to do so via the following configuration:
 ```xml
 <project>
   <build>